Millions of Hindus take to the Ganges at largest festival

 Officials believe that over the next two months as many as 100 million people will pass through the temporary city that covers an area larger than Athens on a wide sandy river bank.
 That would make it larger even than previous festivals.

 After a slow start, police chief Alok Sharma said 1.5 million people had gathered by 8 a.m.
-(0230 GMT) on Monday, with more on their way.
+(2:30 a.m.
+British time) on Monday, with more on their way.

 Two dreadlocked men riding horses emerged from thick camp smoke before dawn, followed by a crowd of ash-smeared and naked holy men, or sadhus, one incongruously wearing a suit jacket.
-At exactly five minutes past six (0035 GMT), they yelled and dashed dancing into the river.
+At exactly five minutes past six (12:35 a.m.
+British time), they yelled and dashed dancing into the river.

 That the ancient festival grows in size each time it is held partly reflects India's expanding population, but is also seen as evidence that spiritual life is thriving alongside the new-found affluence of a growing middle class.